Can you freeze cooked quinoa? Short answer: YES. Read on to find out more about how and why you should freeze cooked quinoa.

 Equipment you’ll need: large covered pan, freezer bags or containers

 Can you freeze quinoa?

 I cook the entire bag, let it cool, and then put it in measured portions in zip-top bags.
-I flatten them out so they fit nicely in my freezer, and then freeze until I need them again.
+I flatten them out so they fit nicely in my freezer, label them with the date and quantity, and then freeze until I need them again.

 They thaw quickly (especially when they’re flattened out), and they make my life (and yours!)
 SO MUCH EASIER.